Smokimcpot/LobbyShift/README.md

 - ✅ Zero subscription fees
 - ✅ Full operational security (self-hosted)

-> *"Why pay for NoLagVPN when you can deploy your own?"*
+> *"Why pay for services when you can deploy your own?"*

 ---